 Tooth crowns are one of the most versatile tools that a dentist has to use.
 Since they cover the entire tooth, they’re able to treat both cosmetic and restorative dental concerns.

 Aesthetically, a crown can take care of staining that isn’t responsive to traditional whitening techniques.
 Dr. Halim will color-match your tooth crowns to whatever shade you desire so that they blend in with the rest of your smile.
 They can also completely cover a misshapen tooth or one that has a defect, evening out your smile.

 For restorative purposes, Dr. Halim will use crowns to stabilize the tooth after you’ve had a root canal.
 While the interior of your tooth is filled with a biocompatible material and it’s then sealed, a dental crown helps ensure you still get the full functionality of your tooth.
 It can also help to seal out bacteria and prevent further tooth decay from occurring.

 If you have a tooth that’s severely damaged by tooth decay or trauma, a crown can allow you to keep the natural tooth root and the benefits it provides.
 A crown holds the tooth together and makes sure that it’s stable to use.
 With a broken or cracked tooth, a crown replaces the parts of the tooth that have broken off, making your tooth whole again.

 Dental Crown Treatment

-Dr. Halim can then coordinate the rest of your dental crown treatment with specialists and lab technicians.
-The images and impressions that Dr. Halim takes are used by lab technicians to fabricate a custom dental crown.
-Dr. Halim can then recommend specialists who can permanently bond the crown to the affected tooth.
+Dr. Halim can then coordinate the rest of your dental crown procedure with specialists and lab technicians.
+Lab technicians use the images and impressions of the tooth that Dr. Halim takes to fabricate a custom dental crown.
+Once the new crown is ready, Dr. Halim will then recommend specialists who can permanently bond the crown to the affected tooth.